Everyone loves a redhead, especially in Hollywood. It's a bold look that few actresses can pull off — and even fewer can claim as natural.

 In fact, we were surprised to find out that many iconic Hollywood redheads aren't redheads at all — and we're not talking about celebs who go ginger for movies, like Megan Fox recently did for a role in Michael Bay's upcoming "Teenage Mutant Ninja Turtles" film.
 We're talking about actresses and entertainers who we've never really seen without their red tresses, including natural blondes Amy Adams, Christina Hendricks and Emma Stone (scroll down for a more complete list).

-READ: Bye Bye Blonde: Why Brunette Is In For Summer
+READ: Bye Bye Blonde: Why Brunette Is In

 It’s surprising, sure, but there’s a reason why Hollywood’s faux-redheads look so flawless with their fiery locks, and it’s because they trust their hair to the best.
 Los Angeles-based stylist Janine Jarman has worked with celebs such as Scarlett Johansson and Ariana Grande, and she’s got some advice for anyone looking to acquire a crimson coif.